bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

     let d = new Dog('Mitzie');
     d.speak(); // Mitzie barks.

-If there is a constructor present in the subclass, it needs to first call super() before using “this”.
+If there is a constructor present in the subclass, it needs to first call super() before using "this”.

-One may also extend traditional function-based “classes”:
+One may also extend traditional function-based "classes”:

     function Animal (name) {
       this.name = name;